projen/projen/docusaurus/docs/quick-starts/python/django/index.md

 # Create a Django Application

-This quick start will help you create a Django application using _projen_'s Python project.
+This quick start will help you create a Django application using projen's Python project.

 Before creating a new project, make sure you have the version of Python you want to use set up in your terminal.
 Running `which python` in bash/zsh/other POSIX shells, or